 It is the prophet Isaiah who gives us the best description of the physical appearance of Jesus: “He grew up before him like a tender shoot, and like a root out of dry ground.
 He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him” (Isaiah 53:2).
 If Jesus’ skin color and complexion were important, then God would have told us about them.
 Furthermore, to presume that Jesus is of one color or another is to speculate on information not found within the Scriptures.
 As such, it is useless speculation at best (1 Timothy 1:4; Titus 3:9).
 The point is that it does not matter in the whole scheme of redemption what color of skin Jesus had (Ephesians 1:7; Colossians 1:14).

 So, what should we concern ourselves with when it comes to Jesus?
-Peter tells us: “His divine power has given us everything we need for life and godliness through our knowledge of him who called us by his own glory and goodness” (2 Peter 1:3).
+Peter tells us, “His divine power has given us everything we need for life and godliness through our knowledge of him who called us by his own glory and goodness” (2 Peter 1:3).
 In other words, Christ has called us to a life of glory and moral excellence, both here on this earth and in heaven.
 We are to live pure and righteous lives for His glory.
-And when we do He promises to give us a place in the glory and perfection of heaven.
-The message of this passage is clear: It is His glory and goodness that attracts man to seek life and godliness in Him.
+The message of this passage is clear: it is His glory and goodness that attract man to seek life and godliness in Him.
 It has absolutely nothing to do with the way He looks or the color of His skin.